Hard Times (novel): Book 1: Sowing

 Amongst the mill workers, known as "the Hands", is a gloomy man named Stephen Blackpool (nicknamed "Old Stephen"): another of the story's protagonists.
-When introduced, he has ended his day's work and meets his close friend Rachael.
-On entering his house he finds that his drunken wife – who has been living away from him – has made an unwelcome return.
-Stephen is greatly perturbed, and visits Bounderby to ask how he can legally end his marriage and marry Rachael.
-Mrs. Sparsit, Mr. Bounderby's housekeeper, disapproves of Stephen's query and Bounderby explains that ending a marriage would be complex and prohibitively costly.
+When introduced, he ended his day's work and met his close friend Rachael.
+On entering his house, he finds that his drunken wife, who has been living away from him, has made an unwelcome return.
+Stephen is greatly perturbed and visits Bounderby to ask how he can legally end his marriage and marry Rachael.
+Mrs. Sparsit, Mr. Bounderby's housekeeper, disapproves of Stephen's query, and Bounderby explains that ending a marriage would be complex and prohibitively costly.
 When Stephen points out the injustice of this, Bounderby accuses him of having ideas above his station.
-Leaving the house, Stephen meets an old woman who seems interested in Bounderby and says she visits Coketown once a year.
+Leaving the house, Stephen meets an older woman who seems interested in Bounderby and says she visits Coketown once a year.
 Upon returning, he finds Rachael caring for his wife, and stays until three o'clock.
 When Rachael falls asleep, Mrs. Blackpool wakes up and mistakes a bottle of medicine for alcohol.
 Despite knowing that she will die if she drinks the entire bottle, Stephen does not move to stop her.
-Rachael wakes and is able to prevent Mrs. Blackpool from poisoning herself, and Stephen, horrified by his lack of action, finds strength and resolve to bear his suffering.
+Rachael wakes and prevents Mrs. Blackpool from poisoning herself, and Stephen, horrified by his lack of action, finds strength and resolve to bear his suffering.

 Several years pass.
 Sissy becomes Gradgrind's housekeeper, caring for his younger children.
 Gradgrind tells Louisa that Josiah Bounderby, 30 years her senior, has proposed marriage to her, and quotes statistics to prove that an age difference does not make a marriage unhappy or short.
 Louisa passively accepts the offer, and the newlyweds set out to Lyons (Lyon), where Bounderby wants to observe how labour is used in the factories there.
-Tom, her brother, elatedly bids her farewell.
+Tom, her brother, bids her a joyful farewell.